Shelex/cypress-allure-plugin/README.md

 ## Roadmap

--   better steps logging
+-   API cleanup as not all labels are needed inside test
--   investigate why some labels are not displayed in report
+-   Better steps lifecycle

 ## Examples